 At different moments in time visual inspections have been executed to assess the degree of infection of the field plot to the following three diseases: yellow rust, brown rust, septoriosis.
 A shape file has been defined for each individual plot to execute the data analysis on each plot.
-Boundary effects at the borders of the plots have been reduced by taken the shape file borders inside the experimental plot.
-The effective area which has been taken into account for the analysis is XXm².
+The delineation of the plots was somewhat smaller to eliminate possible boundary effects.
+The effective area which has been taken into account for the analysis is 64 x 96 m².